itarog/PDF_extractor/README.md

 ```

 ## Molecule segments final adjustment
-After all molecule segments have been processed, the molecule segments will be adjusted according to the most common test sequence. \\
+After all molecule segments have been processed, the molecule segments will be adjusted according to the most common test sequence. <br>
-The main target of this part is to combine molecule segments that have been wrongly seperated, deduced by the most common test sequence. \\
+The main target of this part is to combine molecule segments that have been wrongly seperated, deduced by the most common test sequence. <br>
 i.e, if the most common test sequence is ['Rf, 'IR', '1H NMR', '13C NMR'], and there are two adjacent molecule segments (and in physical proximity) that togather complete to the most common test sequence (like ['Rf'] and ['IR', '1H NMR', '13C NMR']), those segments will be united to one.

 ```